lukeduck321/python-messaging/README.md

 if you want a terminal program just download clientside.py if you want a app with a ui just download clientside-gui.py each should run by itself with only default python libraries

-Mandarin build(not working yet, but has other features that makes it easier to use)
+Mandarin build(experemental with minimal testing, but has other features that makes it easier to use and visually appealing)

 download serverside.py on server and get ip